 Home » Blog » Bank Phone Call Scam: Red Flags & What Real Banks Never Do

-Bank phone call scam
+Bank phone scam

-If a caller says they are from your bank
+Bank phone call scam: what to do if a caller says they are from your bank

 • Do not move money because a caller tells you to.